fnskye/ESP32PCRemote/README.md

 This project was initially developed and simulated using [Wokwi](https://wokwi.com/), a virtual simulator for Arduino and ESP32 development.

-If you want to view and simulate the project virtually on Wokwi, you can check it out here along with the initial code:
+If you’d like to explore or simulate the project virtually, you can access the Wokwi simulation environment below, which includes the initial circuit setup and source code:
 🔗 [Wokwi Simulation – ESP32 Remote Power Control](https://wokwi.com/projects/434588948519734273)

 ### Why Simulate First?

-I built and tested the project virtually before applying it to real hardware to ensure that:
+The project was built and tested virtually before being implemented on physical hardware to ensure that the code functions correctly, the relay responds as expected, the button and LED behave properly, and no components are damaged during development.
+Simulating the setup helped **identify and resolve potential issues early, reducing development time and avoiding unnecessary troubleshooting.**

-- The code logic works correctly
+> The code logic works correctly
-- The relay triggers as expected
+> The relay triggers as expected
-- The button and LED behavior is functional
+> The button and LED behavior is functional
-- No physical components get damaged during development
+> No physical components get damaged during development

-Simulating the project first helped me **identify and fix potential issues early**, saving time and avoiding unnecessary troubleshooting on real hardware.
-This project was initially developed and simulated in Wokwi, a virtual electronics simulator for Arduino and ESP32 projects.

 ### Screenshot of the Diagram (Initial Testing)